mohangrewal101/Personal-Project-Turn-Based-/README.md

 NOTES:

 General:
-- Enemy Stats UI and Player Stats UI are done, access it by clicking on the enemy or player
+- Enemy Stats UI and Player Stats UI are done, access it by clicking on the enemy or player (including moving health bars)
 - Items button is clickable, but no items have been made for the player inventory yet, it's still all being tested out so please ignore the inventory and items.
 (You can look at the code I have been doing for it, but keep in mind that it is a work in progress)
 - Please ignore the other scene (for now I am not working on it)